psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 		- CAM software: Mastercam
 		- CNC: 3 axis and Lathe

-	- [ ] Include the picture of the quater section
+	- [ ] Include the picture of the quarter section
 	- [ ] Include the picture of John and Kris on the CNC Hass
 	- [ ] Include picture of James on the CNC Lathe